soumyadipghorai/Data-Analytics-with-Python/README.md

 ## Usage

 You are encouraged to use the materials in this repository for self-study, coursework, or personal projects.
 Please refer to the individual folders for specific instructions on how to use the code and notebooks.

-## Contributing

-We welcome contributions to this repository.
-If you'd like to improve the content, fix issues, or add new materials, please follow our [contributing guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README to suit your specific needs, add more details, or include additional sections as necessary.
-This README serves as a starting point to introduce users to your data analytics repository and provide them with guidance on how to use it effectively.